TPS Bullying Prevention Efforts

-Toledo Public Schools is committed to providing a safe learning environment for all students and that means ensuring that every student can attend school without the fear of harassment.
+Toledo Public Schools is committed to providing a safe learning environment for all students and that means ensuring that every student can attend school without the fear of being bullied.
 Bullying can happen during or after school hours.
-While most reported bullying incidents happen at school, a large percentage of bullying happens while going to and from school, on the bus or playground and even in your neighborhood.
+While most reported bullying incidents happen at school, bullying also happens while going to and from school, on the bus or playground and even in your neighborhood.

 2016-17 School Year

 - 123 Bullying incidents reported

 - 107 Harassment incidents reported

 The Lucas County Sheriff's Office, in conjunction with the Lucas County Commissioner's Office, offers assistance to anyone who wants to report bullying or other forms of school related issues.
 The Lucas County Sheriff's Office Bullying Hotline can be reached 24 hours a day, 7 days a week by either texting or calling the following number: 419-654-3425.

 The Board of Education has adopted several policies against bullying, harassment and cyberbullying: JFCF (Hazing, Harassment, Intimidation and Bullying); JFCF-R - Hazing and Bullying (Harassment, Intimidation and Dating Violence) and JFCFA - Cyberbullying

 In July, 2008, teenager Jessica Logan took her own life after her classmates bullied her when an ex-boyfriend passed around photos of her that she had sent to his cell phone.
 The Ohio Legislature passed The Jessica Logan Act, which amends state law to include prohibiting cyberbullying through the use of a cellphone, computer or other electronic communication device.
 The law also requires that schools have in place a reporting mechanism for cases of bullying.
 To read the details of The Jessica Logan Act, click here: http://archives.legislature.state.oh.us/bills.cfm?ID=129_HB_116